 Description: In a world full of choices today, especially online, consumers are discerning and will not waste their time on services/portals that do not deliver what they seek.
 This means that the smallest little design flaw could make or break your site/service.
 This is where learning UX (user experience) comes in!
-This MOOC takes you through the UX research and design process and is part of the University of Michigan’s User Experience (UX) Research and Design MicroMasters Program, which is industry recognized.
+This MOOC takes you through the UX project cycle and is part of HECMontreal’s MicroMasters Program, which is industry-recognized.

 Description: Programming is a valuable and good skill; programmers are always sought after (and paid well).
-If you are looking to pick up programming for professional reasons, or maybe just for passion’s sake, this course covers the basics (Python, Python Turtle Graphics, Java) taught in GCSE/A level Computer Science.
-Upon completion, participants will receive a certificate from the School of Mathematics and Computer Science at the University of Wolverhampton.
+If you are completely new to programming and would like to learn for professional reasons or maybe just for passion’s sake, this course covers the very basics and how to program in Scratch.
+Upon completion, participants will receive a shareable certificate that can be added to your LinkedIn page.

 Offered by: Chalmers University of Technology (Sweden)

 Description: Worried about your carbon footprint, or striving to be more environmentally conscious (less plastic bags, etc)?
 This MOOC will assist you by helping you to evaluate your choices and make more sustainable ones, through modules covering the themes of globalization, climate change, food and energy as well as chemicals.

 Run dates: Archived, but course materials remain available (6-8 hours per week)